-As mentioned in a previous section, the species was recorded twice (two individuals) in the study area during the observations in June 2021 outside the impact zones with the (distance greater than 2 km from the installation site of the nearest wind turbine of the project under study).
+As mentioned in the previous chapter, the species was recorded once (one individual) in the study area during the observations in November 2020, with this individual crossing taking place within Zone A and even at a distance of less than 100 m from the installation site of the nearest wind turbine of the studied wind turbine but at a high flight altitude (>200 m) and for this reason it is not classified in the Zone of direct effect.

-The main characteristics of the species, as well as the pressures and threats affecting it, have been reported in Section 5 (Species of Interest), in the relevant subsection where required.
+The main characteristics of the species and the pressures and threats to it have been reported in Chapter 5 (species of interest) in the relevant sub-chapter required.

-The activity of the species and the intensity of crossings per hour of observation (and even with the strictest estimate, which refers only to the hours of raptor recording) in the overall field study area of the WPP was low (0.012 crossings per hour) and within the range of values reported at other sighting sites and WPPs in the Thrace region (Carcamo et al. 2011, considering combined data from Tables 7 and 37 of this study), which are approximately between 0 and 0.038 crossings per hour.
-However, as mentioned in the analysis of the previous species, the comparison is indicative as the above range of values refers to installed WPPs, which may bias the measurements due to higher disturbance and therefore the activity of the species may have been even higher in these areas.
+The activity of the species and the intensity of crossings per hour of observation (and even with the strictest estimate of that for only the hours of raptor recording) throughout the project field survey area was very low (0.006 crossings per hour).
+Recording of the species in the area is considered incidental and its association with the project site is considered negligible due to its very low frequency of occurrence.
+Similarly low was the presence of the species in other viewpoints and WPPs (e.g. for the Thrace area, according to Carcamo et al. 2011 considering combined data from Tables 7 and 37 of this study), which is from 0 to 0.011 crossings per hour approximately.
+However, as mentioned in the analysis of the previous species, the comparison is indicative as the above range of values refers to installed WPPs, which may cause a bias in the measurements due to higher disturbance and therefore in those areas the activity of the species may have been even higher.

-Listed below, the only element that can be presented for the species is the flight record of the species, since it is not possible to present an account of the activity using the Kernal Density algorithms (more than two records are required), nor a calculation of collisions per year based on the SNH (Scottish Natural Heritage) methodology, since the number of observed passes through the risk window is zero, and therefore the probability of the number of passes through the risk window being hit by the turbines is zero.
+The only data that can be presented for the species is then presented again, which relates to the flight record of the species, as it is not possible to present either a capture of activity using Kernal density algorithms (due to the single record) or a calculation of collisions per year using the SNH (Scottish Natural Heritage) methodology as the number of observed crossings through the risk window is zero and therefore the probability of the species colliding with the turbines is zero.

-Figure 4: Visualization of species activity using Kernal density algorithms based on records made in the field research area.
+Figure 5 : Visualization of species activity based on records from the field research area.

-As mentioned in a previous section, the species was recorded twice (a total of six individuals) in the study area during the August 2020 observations, with one of these records involving the passage of four individuals and taking place in Zone C, and the second record involving the passage of two individuals taking place in Zone A.
+As mentioned in the previous section, the species was recorded twice (two individuals) in the study area during the observations in August 2020 and April 2021, with both individual crossings occurring within Zone B.

-The main characteristics of the species, as well as the pressures and threats affecting it, have been reported in Section 5 (Species of Interest), in the relevant subsection where required.
+The main characteristics of the species, and the pressures and threats to it, have been reported in Chapter 5 (species of interest) in the relevant subchapter required.